andrecoliveira/myreads/README.md

 ## MyReads by André Oliveira

-This project was made for Udacity's React nano Degree program

 - To setup and run just clone or download the project
 - run `npm install`
 - run `npm start`